malllabiisc/cesi/Readme.md

 ### Datasets

-* Dataset ReVerb45k is included with the repository.
+* Dataset ReVerb45k, Base and Ambiguous are included with the repository.
 * The input to CESI is a KG as list of triples.
 Each triple is stored as a json in a new line.
 An example entry is shown below:

 ```json